-1.3.1 DoD Directive 6050.1: Environmental Effects in the U.S. of DoD Actions
+1.3.1 DoDD 6050.1: Environmental Effects in the U.S. of DoD Actions

-This directive implements the CEQ regulations on decision-making process on DoD actions within the U.S. The directive includes policy, responsibilities, how to determine if an EA or EIS is needed, EA content and format, and categorical exclusions.
-(DoD 6050.1)
+This DoD Directive (DoDD) implements CEQ regulations on decision-making process for DoD actions within the U.S. The directive includes policy, responsibilities, how to determine if an EA or EIS is needed, EA content and format, and categorical exclusions.
+(DoDD 6050.1)